ultramarine256/ultramarine256/README.md

 A software engineer from Kiev, passionate about active sports and clean code, primarily focusing on Frontend.

-In my spare time I do open-sourcing (normally it is about 1-2 hours in the morning before the work).

 Promote [Push-based Architecture](https://medium.com/@thomasburlesonIA/push-based-architectures-with-rxjs-81b327d7c32d)

 ## Languages and Tools